dgroomes/nextjs-playground/README.md

 Follow these instructions to build the site and view it in your browser:

+1. Pre-requisite: Node.js
+    * I used version 18.15.0
-1. Install dependencies
+2. Install dependencies
    * ```shell
      npm install
      ```
-1. Build the site
+3. Build the site
    * ```shell
      npm run build
      ```
    * The site was generated via SSG!
 See the `out/` directory.
    * The build step used the [Static HTML Export](https://nextjs.org/docs/advanced-features/static-html-export) feature of Next.js.
-1. Serve and open in your browser
+4. Serve and open in your browser
    * The build phase of the software delivery process is over.
 Our site exists as static HTML, JavaScript and CSS files.
      We can perform a hand-off to a server technology of our choice to *serve* the site.
 We can serve the site using a popular content server like Nginx, or we can use a Python server which is conveniently available on all Macs, or of